 Implementation of the Proposed Action Alternative would involve changes in personnel, airfield operations, airspace and range utilization, and facilities and infrastructure at Davis-Monthan AFB.
 The Proposed Action Alternative addresses several actions at Davis-Monthan AFB in support of the 2022 NDS.
 One of the actions includes relocating the 492 SOW (to include personnel and aircraft) from Hurlburt Field, Florida to Davis-Monthan AFB.
-Another action involves the transfer of additional AFSOC units and personnel to Davis-Monthan AFB that will align under the 492 SOW from Duke Field in Florida, Cannon AFB in New Mexico, Pope Field at Fort Liberty in North Carolina, and Joint Base Lewis-McChord in Washington.
+Another action involves the transfer of additional AFSOC units and personnel to Davis-Monthan AFB that will align under the 492 SOW from Duke Field in Florida, Cannon AFB in New Mexico, Pope Field at Fort Bragg in North Carolina, and Joint Base Lewis-McChord in Washington.
 This also includes personnel associated with Special Tactics and Special Operations Theater Air Operations Squadrons.
-The remaining action is the activation of an ACC IS, which involves the relocation of personnel from Hurlburt Field in Florida and Cannon AFB.
+The remaining action is the activation of an ACC IS, which involves the relocation of personnel from Hurlburt Field in Florida and Cannon AFB in New Mexico to Davis-Monthan AFB.